 4. Offer charitable giving as a reward option

 Many employees find joy in giving back, especially during the holiday season.
-Let employees onate to a charity of their choice as part of your recognition program so they can contribute to causes that matter to them personally.
+Let employees donate to a charity of their choice as part of your recognition program so they can contribute to causes that matter to them personally.
 This option makes the end-of-year celebration even more meaningful and socially impactful.

 â